MandyBB/MIMICKING-THE-BODY-BEHAVIOR-WITH-A-ROBOTIC-ARM/README.md

 - 7 solid core wire.

 ### Pinout
-The controlable pins, are D1 till D6 where:
+The controlable pins in the ESP8266 that must be connected are D1 till D6 where:
 - D1 = Grip;
 - D2 = Pulse Rotation;
 - D3 = FlexionHand;